 The majority of Jakarta’s frugal population shops for everyday food and personal needs at the traditional markets, the pasar.
 Crowded with small carts and lined with small stores, the pasar is a hive of activity.
 In the pasar and wholesale markets, bargain with courtesy but don’t give up too easily.
 If you are shopping in the pasar, it is best to have a good idea of the actual value of items.
 Some stall owners will take advantage of a foreigners lack of knowledge of the “real price’ of items and inflate their prices, as a common belief is that “all foreigners are rich and have lots of money”.
 In most places you can easily get a 10% -20% discount.
 With luck and a little stubbornness you can get even more off.
 In small stores, especially if you speak to the owner, you can get larger discounts.

 A market that is easily accessible for most expatriates living in South Jakarta is Pasar Mayestik, in Kebayoran Baru, South Jakarta.
 The name Mayestik comes from the former ‘Majestic’ cinema that was located here.
-The second floor of the market building houses the general market and there are also many tailors plying their trade and stalls selling textiles and sewing supplies, as well as stationery supplies and household goods.
+The basement floors of the main building is where the fresh food market is.
+The first, second and third floor of the market building houses the general market filled with cosmetics, ready-made clothing, jewelery, gold dealers and soft furnishing suppliers.
+The fourth floor is home to many tailors and embroiders, who are willing to make one-of-a-kind clothing, Kebayoran dresses.
+Some stalls are selling limited textiles, beads and a small selection of sewing supplies.
 Many larger shops selling fabrics, electrical appliances and household goods surround the market.

 Mangga Dua in North Jakarta is one of the biggest centers for wholesalers that distribute to many other parts of Indonesia.
 Although some of the stores will only sell in bulk volumes, many of the stores will sell single items.
 Almost anything that you could imagine is on sale at Mangga Dua.
 Many women patronize the kiosks on the ground floor of ITC Mangga Dua that sell imitation branded leather goods.
 On the upper floors, many stalls sell women’s and men’s clothing and surprisingly enough a few stores have a very good selection of winter items.
 Some of the manufactures of overseas stores produce their items in Indonesia and this results in “sisa export” or over production of some items.
 These items are usually very cheap in comparison to what they would sell for overseas.
 On the top floor of Mangga Dua you will find the wholesalers of clothing accessories.
 Here is perhaps on of the most complete selections of ribbons buttons, beads, and knick knacks that you will find in the city.
 Many expats make a special trip here to buy Christmas decorations, children’s party favors, and an assortment of other items in bulk, really almost anything you can think of!
 If you are willing to endure the congested, hot and busy atmosphere of Mangga Dua, you are in for a fulfilling shopping experience.